tasjian/tasjian/README.md

 </p>

 ### About
-I'm Zac; a Designer, Engineer and Researcher specializing in human-centered AI.  <br/>I'm the founder and CEO of Dasein AI, an interdisciplinary design consultancy that helps companies build human-centered AI-enabled products.
+I'm Zac; a Product Manager, Designer, and Researcher specializing in human-centered AI.  <br/>I'm the founder and CEO of Dasein AI, an interdisciplinary design consultancy that helps companies build human-centered AI-enabled products.
 I'm also a grad student in CS at Georgia Tech where I focus on human-centered AI.  <br/>Drop me a line...

 ### Contact